-- 2.7 During the race 2 (two) mechanics are allowed in the pit lane. - 2.8 When the Qualification has been completed, the TQ, winner of super-pole and the drivers of car number 1 of Semi A, and car number 1 of Semi B must do a press interview with the cars (not only with the body) in a place that the organiser must prepare on the track.
+2.8 When the Qualification has been completed, the top 3 qualifiers must do a press interview with the cars (not only with the body) in a place that the organiser must prepare on the track.
 This place must be equipped with a table with an EFRA MEMBERS banner and chairs for the drivers.
 The EFRA official media partner will have preference for the first 5 questions.
 When the main final has been finished, we will have the same procedure for the 3 first drivers in the final, when the result has been declared official for the race director.